Fraudulent VET provider ordered to pay $571,000

-On 30 May 2019, the Federal Court found that Leon Vere King had committed multiple contraventions of the National Vocational Education and Training Regulator Act 2011 (the NVR Act).
+The Federal Court has ordered a South Australian woman to pay significant penalties for 156 contraventions of the National Vocational Education and Training Regulator Act 2011 (the NVR Act).

-ASQA Chief Commissioner and CEO Mark Paterson welcomed the Court’s decision.
+ASQA Chief Commissioner and CEO Saxon Rice welcomed the Court’s decision.

-“Providing fraudulent qualifications is not only a serious breach of the law, it lets down students who are trying to learn new skills for jobs and has the potential to drag down the reputation of Australia’s world class VET sector.
+‘Providing fraudulent qualifications lets down students who are trying to learn new skills and risks damaging the reputation of legitimate and hard-working providers.’